Vienna High School

+History

 VHS was founded in the 19th century and had its first graduating class in 1895.

 In 2016, the Illinois Clean Energy Community Foundation and the USDA partnered with VHS to install free solar panels at the school for students to get hands-on training and certification to install solar panels.

 Athletics

 David Hill serves as the Athletic Director.

 Baseball

 David Hill serves as the baseball coach at Vienna High school and has served in the role since 2003-04 season.
 His career record following the 2018-2019 season stands at 235-227 with 2 Regional Championships to his credit.
 All-time, the program is 1192-749 dating back to 1952 with 9 Regional Titles, 1 Sectional, and 1 State Finals appearance in 1978.